 Despite the significant differences in respiration, and in contrast to our hypothesis, we did not observe significant differences between 14C-CO2 respired during the pre-incubation period and 14C-CO2 respired during the equilibrium respiration period: neither for the air-dry + storage treatment (2011 samples) nor for the air-dry treatment alone (2019 samples) [Fig. pre vs. main inc 14C, 1:1].

-Differences between forest samples were not significantly different than differences between grassland samples (paired t-test mean difference 0.52 ± 5.67, p = 0.86 on 8 degrees of freedom), so forests and grasslands were pooled for statistical analysis.
+Differences between forest samples were not significantly different from? differences between grassland samples (paired t-test mean difference 0.52 ± 5.67, p = 0.86 on 8 degrees of freedom), so forests and grasslands were pooled for statistical analysis.
 Note that due to lower respiration rates during pre-incubation, only three of the six forest samples in experiment 1 generated enough CO2 to measure radiocarbon.
 Additionally, it was not possible to compare pre-incubation and equilibrium respiration 14C-CO2 for the control samples in experiment 1 since pre-incubation 14C-CO2 was not measured for these samples in 2011.

 There was one outlier for which the pre-incubation CO2 was substantially depleted relative to equilibrium period respiration, however even when included in the statistical analysis the overall differences between pre-incubation 14C-CO2 and equilibrium 14C-CO2 were not significant (Supplementary figure 2).